jacksleight/statamic-distill/README.md

 ### Optimisation

-By default Distill will walk through the entire value and into many fieldtypes.
+By default Distill will gather everything it can from the value you provide.
 Whenever possible you should use the `limit`, `depth`, `length` and `expand` parameters to restrict how far it goes.
 For example, the `limit` parameter doesn’t just slice the final result set, it tells Distill to stop when enough results have been found.